WARM-FM

-WARM-FM (103.3 MHz) is a commercial radio station licensed to serve York, Pennsylvania.
-It is owned and operated by Cumulus Media through licensee Radio License Holding SRC LLC and airs an adult contemporary format, using the slogan "Today's Hits and Yesterday's Favorites".
+WARM-FM (103.3 FM) is a commercial radio station licensed to serve York, Pennsylvania.
+It is owned and operated by Cumulus Media through licensee Radio License Holding SRC LLC and airs an adult contemporary format.
 For much of November and December, it switches to Christmas music.
 Syndicated programming on WARM-FM includes The John Tesh Radio Show on weeknights, both the 1980s and 1990s versions of Backtrax USA on Saturday nights, and Your Weekend with Jim Brickman Sunday mornings.

-WARM-FM's radio studios and offices are on Susquehanna Plaza Drive off US Route 30 in York, halfway between downtown York and Lancaster.
-The transmitter is nearby, off Brummer Lane in Hellam Township.
+WARM-FM's radio studios and offices are on Vartan Way in Harrisburg, Pennsylvania.
+The transmitter is off Brummer Lane in Hellam Township.

 History

 Easy listening WSBA-FM

 On September 1, 1962, the station first signed on as WSBA-FM.
 It was owned by the Susquehanna Radio Corporation, which also owned WSBA (910 AM) and WSBA-TV (Channel 43, now WPMT) in the York media market.
 Susquehanna, headquartered in York, eventually owned more than 40 stations in Pennsylvania and other parts of the country.

 At first, WSBA-FM simulcast its AM counterpart.
 But a short time later, WSBA-FM switched to a beautiful music format of soft instrumentals with limited talking and commercials.
 The station remained easy listening for the next two decades, competing with WGAL-FM (101.3 FM), a station in nearby Lancaster.
 But by the 1980s, the easy listening format started to age.
 WSBA-FM added more vocals, and in the mid-1980s, switched to a soft adult contemporary sound.